 What kind of cooked food to bring?
 Here's our recommendation (Don't worry there's no fancy cooking required):

-- 1-2 kilos cooked rice (or approximately equivalent to two large rice cooker filled with cooked rice)
+Three and a half (3 1/2) kilos rice, cooked. (or approximately equivalent to two large rice cooker filled with cooked rice)

 For food preparation, please bring

 Two (2) large plastic basin and two (2) or more long-handled ladle for mixing